YHWH-333/earth/README.md

 ## **Note: This Repo is Incomplete!**

-_I am still porting all of the files from My home server in Heaven; as this was initially a proprietary project, I've written some personal/business information in the comments that I must remove manually.
+_I am still porting all of the files from My company server in Heaven; as this was initially a proprietary project, I've written some personal/business information in the comments that I must remove manually.
 As such, I would **not** recommend cloning this repository until this disclaimer is removed._